MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 *Applies to: Microsoft Cloud App Security*

-# Protect apps with Microsoft Cloud App Security proxy
+# Protect apps with Microsoft Cloud App Security Conditional Access App Control

 > [!NOTE]
 > This is a preview feature.

 In today’s workplace, it’s often not enough to know what’s happening in your cloud environment after the fact, you want to be able to stop breaches and leaks in real time, before employees intentionally or inadvertently put your data and your organization at risk.
 It is important to enable users in your organization to make the most of the services and tools available to them in cloud apps, and let them bring their own devices to work.
 At the same time, you need tools to help protect your organization from data leaks, and data theft, in real time.
-Together with Azure Active Directory, the Microsoft Cloud App Security proxy delivers these capabilities in a holistic and integrated experience.
+Together with Azure Active Directory, Microsoft Cloud App Security delivers these capabilities in a holistic and integrated experience with Conditional Access App Control.

 ## How it works

-The Cloud App Security proxy is integrated with Azure AD conditional access.
+Conditional Access App Control utilizes a reverse proxy architecture and is uniquely integrated with Azure AD conditional access.
 Azure AD conditional access allows you to enforce access controls on your organization’s apps based on certain conditions.
 The conditions define *who* (for example a user, or group of users) and *what* (which cloud apps) and *where* (which locations and networks) a conditional access policy is applied to.
-After you’ve determined the conditions, you can route users to the Cloud App Security proxy where you can apply access and session controls.
+After you’ve determined the conditions, you can route users to the Microsoft Cloud App Security where you can protect data with Conditional Access App Control by applying access and session controls.

-After a user is routed to the Cloud App Security proxy, their app access and sessions can be monitored and controlled in real time based on access and session policies.
+Conditional Access App Control enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
 Access and session policies are utilized within the Cloud App Security portal to further refine filters and set actions to be taken on a user.
 With the access and session policies, you can:

 -	**Block on download**: You can block the download of sensitive documents.
 For example, on unmanaged devices.